-Ekeler turned in a career year in 2021 under Foster's tutelage, as he tied for an NFL high with 20 scrimmage touchdowns, becoming the fourth Charger ever to have a share of the league lead in touchdowns for a season.
-He finished with single-season career highs in rushing yards (911), rushing touchdowns (12), scrimmage yards (1,558), scrimmage scores (20) and tied his career best with eight touchdown catches.
+In 2021, Ekeler turned in a career year in 2021 under Foster's tutelage, as he tied for an NFL high with 20 scrimmage touchdowns, becoming the fourth Charger ever to have a share of the league lead in touchdowns for a season.
 His 20 scrimmage scores tied for the second-most by any Charger in a single season.
-The season also marked Ekeler's second with eight receiving touchdowns (2019), joining Hall of Famer Marshall Faulk (2000 and '01) as the only running backs in the common draft era (since 1967) with multiple seasons of eight-plus touchdown grabs.
+The season also marked Ekeler's second with eight receiving touchdowns (2019), joining Hall of Fame running back Marshall Faulk (2000 and '01) as the only running backs in the common draft era (since 1967) with multiple seasons of eight-plus touchdown grabs.
 Ekeler scored nine touchdowns in primetime games, tying Hall of Fame running back Emmitt Smith (1995) for the second-most by any player in a single season in NFL history, training only Hall of Fame wide receiver Randy Moss' 11 in 2007 with New England.

 Prior to leading the running backs group for the Bolts, Foster spent three seasons as the University of Iowa (2018-20).
 Under Foster's direction as Running Backs/Offensive Recruiting Coordinator in 2020, sophomore back Tyler Goodson was a first-team All-Big Ten selection by both the media and conference coaches, becoming the first Iowa running back to earn first-team all-conference honors since 2008.
 Foster was instrumental in the recruiting aspect while at Iowa, serving as the program's offensive recruiting coordinator in his final two seasons.
 Former Iowa running back Makhi Sargent ran for 20 touchdowns under Foster for the Hawkeyes before playing with three NFL teams as an undrafted free agent in 2021.